p4535992/foundryvtt-arms-reach/README.md

 A little api to use in macro cc. for check if the placeable object reachable with variant based on the string id or the string tag from the module `tagger`.

-The api is reachable from the variable `game.modules.get('armsreach').api` or from the socket libary `socketLib` on the variable `game.modules.get('armsreach').socket` if present and active.
+The api is reachable from the variable `game.modules.get('arms-reach').api` or from the socket libary `socketLib` on the variable `game.modules.get('arms-reach').socket` if present and active.

 #### isReachable(token: Token, placeableObject: PlaceableObject, maxDistance?: number, useGrid?: boolean, userId?: string):boolean ⇒ <code>boolean</code>